 Despite this progress on exploring the impact of aerosols on observed ship tracks, radiative forcing estimates of these "linear" ship tracks from satellite observations cast substantial doubt on the efficacy of using SRM strategies to brighten low-level clouds.
-Schreier et al. (2007) demonstrate that the radiative effect can be as large 100 W m-2 at the individual scale of the ship track, however, when integrated over the globe, the annual mean effect is negligible (-0.4 x 10-3 to -0.6 x 10-3 W m-2).
+Schreier et al. (2007) demonstrate that the radiative effect can be as large 100 W m-2 at the individual scale of the ship track, however, when integrated over the globe, the annual mean effect is negligible $(-0.4 \times 10^{-3} \text{ to } -0.6 \times 10^{-3} \text{ W m}^{-2})$.
 Similar results were identified by Peters et al. (2011), in which the properties of clouds were unchanged even near the world's most densely populated shipping lanes.
-However, although the impact has been shown to be negligible on the global scale, ship tracks can still inform process understanding of aerosol-cloud interactions on the cloud and regional scale.
-The aerosol indirect forcing in an individual ship track is inferred from space using Moderate Resolution Imaging Spectroradiometer (MODIS)-derived optical cloud properties, which leads to significant uncertainty, since there is insufficient spatial resolution from current albedo measurements (e.g., Clouds and Earth's Radiant Energy System (CERES) footprint is ~20 km).
+Although the impact has been shown to be negligible on the global scale, ship tracks can still inform process understanding of aerosol-cloud interactions on the cloud and regional scale.
+The aerosol indirect forcing in an individual ship track is inferred from space using Moderate Resolution Imaging Spectroradiometer (MODIS)-derived optical cloud properties, which leads to significant uncertainty in partly cloudy conditions, since there is insufficient spatial resolution from current albedo measurements (e.g., Clouds and Earth's Radiant Energy System (CERES) footprint is ~20 km).
 Higher resolution (~1 km) satellite-based albedo measurements would improve the assessment of aerosol indirect effects in "linear" ship track observational studies, and thus improve our understanding of aerosol indirect effects at the process level.

 Aerosol plumes that do not produce ship tracks but nonetheless affect the properties of clouds after becoming widely dispersed are difficult, if not impossible to detect using current satellite technology.
 Goren and Rosenfeld (2012) describe a case study in which the emissions from ships affect the properties and increase the abundance of closed cellular stratocumulus for several days.
-It is anticipated that this may significantly contribute to the global aerosol indirect forcing because sulfur emissions from shipping largely outweigh the natural biogenic production in many oceanic regions, especially in the Northern Hemisphere (Capaldo et al., 1999).
-Presumably, a very small fraction of these emissions go into producing ship tracks, while the remaining aerosol affects the properties of stratocumulus to an unknown extent.
-General circulation model simulations performed by Capaldo et al. (1999) and Lauer et al. (2007) indicate that the radiative effect from shipping could be as large as 40% of the total aerosol indirect forcing due to all anthropogenic activities.
-Given the large discrepancies in the radiative forcing between satellite observations and climate model results, we present this as an outstanding problem that demands further investigation.
-Accurate assessments of the global aerosol indirect forcing could be made through better instrumentation that can measure aerosol activation, cloud top divergence, and cloud albedo through more advanced lidar, radar, and multi-angle passive sensor systems.
-In addition to improving our understanding of marine cloud geoengineering approaches, this would address a significant uncertainty in climate science writ large.
+It is anticipated that this may significantly contribute to the global aerosol indirect forcing because sulfur emissions from shipping largely outweigh the natural biogenic production in many oceanic regions, especially in the Northern Hemisphere (Capaldo et al. 1999).
+Presumably, a small fraction of these emissions goes into producing ship tracks, while the remaining aerosol affects the properties of stratocumulus to an unknown extent.
+General circulation model simulations (Capaldo et al. 1999; Lauer et al. 2007) indicate that the radiative effect from shipping could be as large as 40 % of the total aerosol indirect forcing due to all anthropogenic activities.
+Given the large discrepancies in the radiative forcing between satellite observations and climate model results, this is an outstanding problem.